 A study of the biblical, historical, and contemporary views of marriage in the Judaic Christian tradition with application to modern cultural and psychological dimensions of human relationships.
 Consideration also will be given to modern challenges to the viability of monogamy and permanent commitment, as well as to the meaning of divorce and annulments.
+Prerequisite: REL 101 or any 200-level course.
 Every Spring.
 Day.